tystr/tystr.github.io/index.md

 Key Accomplishments:
 * Delivered portions of a reimagined internal CMS that was scoped and built around users' workflows resulting in fewer errors and many hours saved.
 This was a modernization effort and was built using a service-oriented architecture on top of a constellation of existing legacy backend services and newly built services.
 * I rolled out agile development practices across the entire product engineering department, greatly increasing the department's efficiency and productivity.
-* Built a near-realtime event stream to bridge the gap between disparate systems and replace periodic batch jobs with realtime consumers.
+* Built a near-real time event stream to bridge the gap between disparate systems and replace periodic batch jobs with real time data processing.

 <hr style="margin: 0 0 1rem 0">